- Starting your application

 Outcome 3: granted another form of leave

 The Home Office might give you ‘discretionary’ leave to remain in the UK or leave ‘outside the rules’ for a limited time (usually for two and a half years).
-This is rare but may be appropriate if you are in a relationship with a British Citizen (or potentially someone with another status in the UK) and there are exceptional circumstances why you could not go back to your own country to apply for a visa to join your partner.
+This is rare but may be appropriate, for example, if you are in a relationship with a British citizen and there are exceptional circumstances why you cannot go back to your country of origin to apply for a visa to join your partner.
 You may also be granted discretionary leave to remain for other reasons.

 Outcome 4: refused – with a right of appeal in the UK

-Outcome 5: refused – no right of appeal until after removal from the UK, known as being ‘certified’
+Outcome 5: refused – no right of appeal until after removal from the UK

-Your appeal will be decided by a judge at the First-Tier Tribunal (Immigration and Asylum Chamber).
+Your appeal will be decided by a judge of the First-tier Tribunal, which is a court of law.
 The judge is independent of the Home Office.
 You should prepare your case by responding to reasons why Home Office refused your claim.

 Confidentiality in appeals